 for producer, Tony Visconti, at Saint-Claire Studios for Backporch/Blue Note Records.

-With Tony Visconti, Mario has recorded nearly all of Tony's music for the past six years including Angelique Kidjo's Djin Djin album (Razor and Tie), Neil and Tim Finn's Everyone Is Here (Nettwerk), David Bowie's Reality (Isolar/Columbia), Manic Street Preachers' Lifeblood (Epic), Hugh Cornwell's Beyond Elysian Fields, Dean Wareham and Britta Phillips' L'Avventura (Jet Set), Kashmir's No Balance Palace (SONY/Denmark) featuring Lou Reed and David Bowie, Kristeen Young's X and Breasticles (Sanctuary) and Morrissey's Ringleader of the Tormentors (Sanctuary).
+With Tony Visconti, Mario has recorded nearly all of Tony's music for the past seven years including Angelique Kidjo's Djin Djin album (Razor and Tie), Neil and Tim Finn's Everyone Is Here (Nettwerk), David Bowie's Reality (Isolar/Columbia), Manic Street Preachers' Lifeblood (Epic), Hugh Cornwell's Beyond Elysian Fields, Dean Wareham and Britta Phillips' L'Avventura (Jet Set), Kashmir's No Balance Palace (SONY/Denmark) featuring Lou Reed and David Bowie, Kristeen Young's X and Breasticles (Sanctuary) and Morrissey's Ringleader of the Tormentors (Sanctuary).

 Independently, Mario has produced, recorded and/or mixed Keith Richards, Laurie Anderson, David Torn, Ziggy Marley, Elysian Fields, The Blue Man Group, Rufus Wainwright, Cheyenne, Daphne Rubin-Vega, Antony (of Antony and the Johnsons) for the Matmos' The Rose Has Teeth In The Mouth Of A Beast CD, indie rock band Halph's Ode To You (Pony) and The Cloud Room's Please Don't Almost Kill Me.